gterai/RidgeR/README.md

 ### 2) Running the program
 Type the following command.
 ```
-docker run -it --rm  -v [data directory]:/wdir/data ridger:0 ./optPair.pl [Alpha] [# CPU]
+docker run -it --rm  -v [data directory]:/wdir/data ridger:0 ./optPair.pl [Alpha] [nCPU]
 ```

 [Alpha] is the regularization parameter used in Ridge regression.
-For the data in the example/pair directory, use alpha=1000. [# CPU] is the number of CPUs to be used.
+For the data in the example/pair directory, please try Alpha=1000. [nCPU] is the number of CPUs (threads) used to calculate secondary structural features.
+You should set it according to the available CPUs in your system.

 ### 3) Output files
 Output files are found in the [data directory]/out directory, unless you do not specify the name of the output directory.